-Those of you who know me know that I’ve spent a lot of time and energy trying to learn more about George Busk.
-Busk was a surgeon and paleontologist who lived in London in the nineteenth century, a scientist who studied everything from sea moss, to cave bears, to human skulls.
-I’ve sifted through dozens of his old notebooks, tried to track down any of his surviving letters, and read every article he ever wrote (there are quite a few).
+I’ve spent a lot of time thinking about George Busk.
+He was a surgeon and paleontologist who lived in London in the nineteenth century (at the same time as Darwin) and he studied everything from sea moss to cave bears–even human skulls.
+Over the past few years, I’ve sifted through dozens of Busk’s old notebooks, tracked down many of his surviving letters, and read his scientific publications.
+Despite all this research, I’ve found Busk to be a difficult man to understand.
+He was quiet, humble, and frankly, Victorian Science seems to have bulldozed right over him.

-Why?
-Well, though he’s not well remembered, Busk actually did a lot of interesting things in his day.
-He was a silent figure who didn’t make waves and didn’t end up in textbooks, but if you look closely at the science of his time, he.was.everywhere.
+Although he’s not well remembered, Busk accomplished many interesting things in his day.
+Despite being a silent figure who refused to make waves and failed to end up in textbooks, there’s one thing that becomes clear when examining the science of his time (particularly biology): he was everywhere.
 Don’t believe me?
-I’ve pulled 3 scenes of moments in history that Busk was present for.
-All of these moments were monumental in the history of science.
-Check it out:
+Here are three scenes from history that Busk played an important role in–each a moment that was monumental in the history of science:

 Scene 2: The Neanderthal comes to Britain